 If your friend or colleague is in a mild amount of pain, and you know you have an over-the-counter pain killer in your bag and a shop or pharmacy is not nearby, saying "I can't give you anything, I'm not allowed", isn't being diligent, it's being an arse hole.

 Here are a range of medicines available 'over the counter' for the treatment of pain, some vary in terms of strength and some are better than others for certain types of pain.

 Aspirin is a mild analgesic.
 It's unique property is that it is a platelet aggregation inhibitor (meaning it prevents clotting) which is useful for the casualty with a suspected heart attack or as prophylactic treatment at high-altitude but not useful if your casualty is bleeding.
 Aspirin is the only medicine the Health and Safety Executive recommend is kept in the workplace specifically for the treatment of heart attack.

 Another mild analgesic but also an anti-pyretic (meaning it can reduce temperatures which may be useful for treating a fever).
-Paracetamol is also an anti-inflammatory making it useful for musculoskeletal injuries.
+Paracetamol is preferable for soft tissue injuries for the first 48 hours.

 The most commonly known anti-inflammatory analgesic.
 Ibuprofen can be taken with paracetamol for increased efficacy.

 Naproxen is, like ibuprofen, an effective anti-inflammatory but is better tolerated with less stomach irritation.
 Naproxen is a Prescription Only Medicine but is licensed for sale as a Pharmacy medicine for the treatment of period pain under the brand name Feminax Ultra.